-The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was signed into law in July 2018 and Florida's State Plan was approved by the State Board of Education in February 2020.
+The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was signed into law in July 2018.
+The State Board of Education approved Florida's State Plan in February 2020.
 The state of Florida receives an allocation of funds each year to support the purposes of the Perkins V Grant.
-Of the total state allocation, about 90 percent of federal funds are distributed to secondary and postsecondary career and technical education programs at school districts and community colleges.
+About 90 percent of the total state allocation of federal funds are distributed to secondary and postsecondary career and technical education programs at school districts and community colleges.
 Funds are provided for activities in Title I - Career and Technical Education Assistance to the States.